 Q. Where do I go to schedule my exam?

 Before you can schedule your exam PMI will send you an electronic notification requesting payment.
 Login to your PMI.org account and follow the steps to submit payment.
 Following payment there will be prompts to schedule your OP exam through Pearson VUE.

-Q. When can I schedule my CAPM exam?
+Q. When can I schedule my PMP, PMI-ACP, or CAPM exam?

-Online Proctored exams are able to be scheduled online 24/7, and exam appointments are offered Tuesday – Saturday every week.
+Online Proctored exams are able to be scheduled online 24/7, and exam appointments are offered every day of the week.

 Q. Where do I go to check in on exam day?

 To start your exam, login to PMI.org account and navigate to “Review Application Status” under myPMI.
 Click “Begin Exam” and you will be redirected to the Pearson VUE site.
 The exam you scheduled will appear under “Open Online Exams (IBT).”
 Select the exam link, and then select “Begin exam.”
 The “Begin exam” link will be available 30 minutes before your scheduled exam time.